-$600 unemployment: If Congress lets it expire, it won’t be pretty, says Chase
+$600 unemployment: If Congress lets it expire, it won’t be pretty, says JPMorgan Chase Institute

 As JPMorgan Chase Institute notes, this shows the extra $600 in unemployment benefits was an overall positive for the economy.
 “The fact that spending by benefit recipients rose during the pandemic instead of falling, like in normal times, suggests that the $600 supplement has helped households to smooth consumption and stabilized aggregate demand,” the institution said.

 The bad news is, that extra unemployment benefit is scheduled to end later this month.
-If that happens, JPMorgan says, “that expiration will result in large spending cuts, with potentially negative effects on both households and macroeconomic activity.”
+If that happens, the institute says, “that expiration will result in large spending cuts, with potentially negative effects on both households and macroeconomic activity.”

 Instead of letting the benefits expire, the institute argues that their results “underscore the importance of making unemployment benefits broadly available and bolstering states’ ability to process claims promptly.”